Top of page

 Main content

-At Emory University, German studies is a freestanding language department within the Emory College of Arts & Sciences.
-It offers a pedagogically-driven and integrated undergraduate major and minor in German studies.
-In addition, the German studies faculty teach courses in Yiddish language and culture, in the Linguistics Program, The Tam Institute for Jewish Studies, the Sustainability Minor, and the Music and Film & Media Studies Departments.
+At Emory University, German Studies is a freestanding department within the Emory College of Arts & Sciences.
+It offers a pedagogically-driven and integrated undergraduate major and minor in German Studies.
+In addition, the German Studies faculty teach courses in Yiddish language and culture, the Program in Linguistics, the Tam Institute for Jewish Studies, the Sustainability Minor, the Departments of Music and Film & Media Studies, Middle Eastern and South Asian Studies (MESAS), and Women, Gender and Sexuality Studies.
 Faced with Germany’s abhorrent Nazi past and the atrocities committed during the Holocaust as well as the legacy of German colonialism, the Department is particularly committed to critically examine cultural memories of oppression and resistance, and therefore actively promotes Diversity, Equity, and Inclusion (DEI), in research, coursework, and outreach.

 News